Louis Vuitton designer apologises for comments on U.S. protests

 He said his contributions to causes related to the protest movement totalled $20,500.

-Abloh has been artistic director for menswear at Louis Vuitton, the biggest revenue driver at French luxury giant LVMH, since March 2018.
+Abloh has been artistic director for menswear at Louis Vuitton, the biggest revenue driver at French luxury giant LVMH , since March 2018.
+(Reporting by Silvia Aloisi; Editing by Giles Elgood)